doctrine/phpcr-odm/README.md

 public $locale;
 ```

-This field is __mandatory__.
-It is not literally persisted to the content repository but set from the context when loading a node.

-## Setting properties as translatable
+## Defining properties as translatable

 A property is set as translatable adding the `translatable` parameter to the field definition annontation.